 The size of the authorities reflected in resolutions 22 and 25 has been calculated based on anticipated capital requirements to provide flexibility in capital management.
-The resolutions give the Board authority to set the specific terms of the ECAT1 Securities, which may provide for write-down or conversion on the occurrence of a Trigger Event.
+The resolutions give the Board authority to set the specific terms of the ECAT1 Securities, which may provide for writedown or conversion on the occurrence of a Trigger Event.
 The authorities sought are set at a level to provide full flexibility to the Company in managing its capital structure efficiently given the uncertainties that remain in both the precise regulatory requirements and the market for this form of capital instrument.
-The specific mandate will give the Board authority to allot ordinary shares and grant rights to subscribe for or convert any security into ordinary shares in the Company representing up to 20 per cent of the Company's issued ordinary share capital as at 14 March 2017.
-This limit has been calculated based on internal modelling to provide flexibility to the Company to issue a sufficient nominal amount of ECAT1 Securities to satisfy the requirements under the CRR taking into account potential fluctuations in the Company's share price and the GBP/USD exchange rates and modelled on a hypothetical conversion price discount factor of 10%.
-The previous issue of ECAT1 Securities of the Company made pursuant to the 2014 Mandate was made at a conversion price discount factor of 30% and the two issues of ECAT1 Securities of the Company made pursuant to the 2016 Mandate were made at a conversion price discount factor of 10%.
-The Company expects that any issue of ECAT1 Securities made pursuant to the 2017 Mandate will be made at a similar conversion price discount factor to the issues made pursuant to the 2016 Mandate.
+The specific mandate will give the Board authority to allot ordinary shares and grant rights to subscribe for or convert any security into ordinary shares in the Company representing up to 20 per cent of the Company's issued ordinary share capital as at 15 March 2018.
+This limit has been calculated based on internal modelling to provide sufficient flexibility to the Company, taking into account potential fluctuations in the Company's share price, the GBP/USD exchange rates and inflation in the Group's risk-weighted assets, and modelled on a hypothetical conversion price discount factor of 10%.
+The previous issue of ECAT1 Securities of the Company made pursuant to the

+2014 Mandate was made at a conversion price discount factor of 30% and the two issues of ECAT1 Securities of the Company made pursuant to the 2016 Mandate were made at a conversion price discount factor of 10%.
+The Company expects that any issue of ECAT1 Securities made pursuant to the 2018 Mandate will be made at a similar conversion price discount factor to the issues made pursuant to the 2016 Mandate.
 However, the price discount factor will ultimately depend on the prevailing market conditions at the time of issuance.